-The clearly stated mandatory provisions of this plan are intended to be legally enforceable standards as provided for in Act 250 (10 V.S.A. § 6000, et seq.) and § 248

-(30 V.S.A. § 248).
+The clearly stated mandatory provisions of this plan are intended to be legally enforceable standards as provided for in Act 250 10 V.S.A. § 6000, et seq. and given "due consideration" or "substantial deference", as applicable, by the Public Service Board public utility power generation reviews in accordance with § 248 (30 V.S.A. § 248).
 The plan identifies some, but not necessarily all, such standards by labeling them "Legally Enforceable Standards".
 Whether or not such standards are identified as such, all clearly written mandatory provisions in this plan are intended to be legally enforceable.